BioCoDE-VU/biocode-vu.github.io/FAQs/index.md

 1. When is the program held?

-   Tuesday, May 27th - Friday, June 6th.
+   Tuesday, May 27th - Friday, May 30th.
 See [schedule](/schedule) for more information.

 2. Where is the program held?